 - There is a typo in the original text, “Ottoman” written as “Ottaman”.

-- Therapia: today “Tarabya”, a neighbourhood in the Sarıyer district of Istanbul, at the European side, near Bosphorus.
-The mentioned place, the British Embassy’s summer house was burnt to the ground in 1911 and was never re-built.
+- Therapia: today “Tarabya”, a neighborhood in the Sarıyer district of Istanbul, at the European side, near Bosphorus.
+The mentioned place, the British Embassy’s summer house was burnt to the ground in 1911 and was never rebuilt.

 - The Queanbeyan Age is a weekly newspaper based in Queanbeyan, New South Wales, Australia.
 It has had a number of title changes throughout its publication history.
 First published on 15 September 1860 by the Australian newspaper proprietor, lay preacher and politician John Gale (17 April 1831 – 15 July 1929) and his brother, Peter Francis Gale, The Golden Age, as it was known at the time, was the first newspaper of the small township on the banks of the Queanbeyan River.
 It was named due to the short-lived Kiandra goldrush, which generated large amounts of gold-based traffic through the region.

 - It was actually published on the European Mail.